Mario-SO/portfolio-blog/content/tailrecursion.md

 ---
-date: 2022-08-03T15:35:06+02:00
+date: 2022-07-30T15:35:06+02:00
-draft: true
+draft: false
-tags: [algorithms, programming, concept]
+tags: [concept, JavaScript, programming, algorithms]
 title: "Tail recursion concept"
 ---

-## Tail Recursion
+### Tail Recursion

-Se conoce como recursión de cola a aquella función cuya última instrucción es la llamada recursiva.

-We call **tail recursion** to a function which has its last instruction being a recursive call.

-**They are recursive functions that can be used without the fear of suffering a stack overflow.**
+We call **tail recursion** to a function which has its last instruction being a recursive call. **They are recursive functions that can be used without the fear of suffering a stack overflow.**

 Normal recursion ❌